wamp-proto/wamp-proto/spec/basic.md

 ## Session Management

-The message flow between *Endpoints* and *Routers* for establishing and tearing down sessions involves the following messages:
+The message flow between *Clients* and *Routers* for opening and closing WAMP sessions involves the following messages:

 1. `HELLO`
 2. `WELCOME`